Alfonso Celis Jr.: Early career

 In 2011 Celis made his début in single-seaters, taking part in the LATAM Challenge Series with Megaracing.
 He finished sixteenth with three top ten finishes in five races.

 For 2012, he decided to move in Europe and switch to the Formula BMW Talent Cup.
 He finished eighth in the grand finale at Motorsport Arena Oschersleben with a podium in the third race of the weekend.

 Formula Renault

 Celis signed with Fortec Motorsports for the 2013 Formula Renault 2.0 NEC season.
 He had eleven point-scoring finishes, including podium in the closing race of the season at Zandvoort, finishing fourteenth in the series standings.

 Formula Three

 During the 2013, Celis with Fortec had one-off entries to British Formula 3 and FIA European Formula 3 championships at Nürburgring and Zandvoort respectively.

 GP3 Series

 In 2014, Celis graduated to the GP3 Series with Status Grand Prix, joining Nick Yelloly and Richie Stanaway in the team.
-He will switch to ART Grand Prix for the 2015 season.
+He finished 21st in the standings, only scoring points on one occasion.
+He switched to ART Grand Prix for the 2015 season.